 House Bill 1109 – updates to compassionate release parole – Colorado spends an average of $38,000/year to incarcerate someone.
 For older and sicker inmates, the cost can be two or three times as much.
 It is not necessary for public safety, a bad use of taxpayer dollars, and morally questionable to incarcerate the most ill and incapacitated inmates.
 Therefore this bill gives the Department of Corrections more discretion to send older and ill inmates to the state parole board to be considered for compassionate release.
 STATUS: signed into law on April 23.

 House Bill 1287 – continuing the Commission on Criminal and Juvenile Justice – For 10 years the Commission on Criminal and Juvenile Justice or “CCJJ” has studied the effectiveness of Colorado’s criminal laws and has helped bring about major reforms in areas like drug sentencing.
 This bill continues CCJJ for another five years while adding new representatives including a crime victim, a victim advocate, and a former offender so that CCJJ will benefit from many perspectives.
 Criminal justice is too important not to be based on research and deliberation.
-STATUS: pending signature by governor.
+STATUS: signed into law on May 30.

 House Bill 1344 – collateral sanctions relief – Even after completing a sentence, there are hundreds of “collateral consequences” of a criminal conviction that prevent people from getting back to work and earning a living.
 This bill expands the ability of adult offenders to seek an order of collateral relief ¾ an individualized determination by a judge that the person has been rehabilitated and should be allowed to seek a professional license to work.
 The bill also allows orders of collateral relief for juvenile offenders.
-STATUS: pending signature by governor.
+STATUS: signed into law on May 29.

 House Bill 1418 – collateral consequences reduction in licensing and employment – Like House Bill 1344, this bill also seeks to reduce the collateral consequences of prior justice system involvement and help people get back to work and re-integrate into society.
 The bill provides that individuals who have been charged but not convicted, or have been pardoned, or have had records sealed or expunged may not be barred from a state or local government agency license or certification or job opening.
 The bill also increases data collection so we can better understand the scope of collateral consequences in the future.
-STATUS: pending signature by governor.
+STATUS: signed into law on May 30.

 House Bill 1107 – optional electric vehicle charging in new residential construction – this bill simply asked home builders to offer pre-wiring suitable for electric vehicle charging to buyers of new single family dwellings.
 It costs a few hundred dollars to get the wiring in place at the time of construction, compared to potentially thousands of dollars later.
 With big changes coming to our vehicle fleet in the next several years, this bill aimed to save homebuyers money.
 STATUS: killed on a party-line vote in GOP state senate.